Baskar8128/Retail_customer_dataset-to-predict-Churn/README.md

+# Retail_customer_dataset-to-predict-Churn

-##In this capstone, you will build an end‑to‑end ML classification pipeline to predict client churn using:
+#In this capstone, you will build an end‑to‑end ML classification pipeline to predict client churn using:
 Logistic Regression Decision Tree Random Forest Hyperparameter Tuning

 You will also: